tomchen/react-printable-cv/README.md

 The static offline version can be either a standalone HTML file that contains all the resources, including JavaScript, CSS, images, fonts, PDF, etc., or a group of HTML, JavaScript bundle files and other aforementioned resources.

+In comparison with the normal version with separate resource files, standalone HTML file have great portability but lost the ability to asynchronously "lazy load".

 In wider or normal screen, the web page visually shows on an "A4 page" with non-printable buttons on the right side outside the "A4 page", while it's responsive in mobile screen.

 `npm run rebuild` to generate the static offline version (using files and resources from `data/`, `src/` and `pdf/`) and put it into `dist/` folder.